rieleyhunt/rieleyhunt/README.md

 # 👋 Hello

 ## About Me
-I'm Rieley, a Computer Science Honours student at Carleton University passionate about Software Engineering and Music.
-I am always eager to learn new technologies and to work on new projects.
+Hello!
+I'm Rieley Hunt, a dedicated Computer Science Honours student with a passion for exploring the intersection of technology and creativity.
+Currently pursuing my Bachelor's degree at Carleton University with a minor in Music, I am deeply engaged in honing my skills in software development while embracing my love for music through guitar playing.

 ## Skills
 - Programming Languages: Python, Java, C, C++, JavaScript, MATLAB, and Lua.